-MyLab Math is tightly integrated with each author's style, offering a range of author-created resources, to give your students a consistent experience.
+MyLab Math is tightly integrated with author style, offering a range of authorcreated resources, to give students a consistent experience.

 Preparedness

 Preparedness is one of the biggest challenges in many math courses.
 Pearson offers a variety of content and course options to support students with just-in-time remediation and key-concept review as needed.